-- a) Two dose confirmation studies conducted with a minimum of 6 adequately infected animals in each of the non-medicated control group and the treated group; - b) The differences in parasite counts between treated and control animals should be statistically significant (p<0.05); - c) Effectiveness should be 90% or higher calculated using transformed (geometric means) data;
+- a) Two dose confirmation studies conducted with a minimum of 6 adequately infected animals in the non-medicated control group in each study.
+The infection of the animals in the study will be deemed adequate based on historical, parasitological and/or statistical criteria. - b) The differences in parasite counts between treated and control animals should be statistically significant (p≤0.05). - c) Percent efficacy should be 90% or higher and calculated and interpreted using the procedures described in Section 4.2 of VICH GL7.